HabibaAkl1/Habiba-s-Project/README.md

 Conculsions: After exploring the data and calculating the profit and sales  regarding each category , a visualized results were made to support each hypothesis

 ### Visual
-Sales Dashboard
+1- Sales Dashboard

 Description:
 Display a summary of total sales, profits  for the current year and the previous year.

-Sales Trends >> KPIon Monthlyb bais for both years / Identify months with highest and lowest sales and make them easy to recognize.
+Sales Trends >> KPI on Monthly bais for both years / Identify months with highest and lowest sales and make them easy to recognize.

 Product Subcategory Comparison>> Compare sales performance by different product subcategories for the current year and the previous year.